delucca-papers/memory-aware-chunking/experiments/memory-profile/README.md

 > [!TIP]
 > You can customize the experiment input parameters.
-> To do so, simply provide those in the run command.
+> To do so, simply change the section "Input paramenters" on the `./run.sh` script.
-> Like this: `docker run ... discovery/experiments/memory-profile <inline step size> <inline range size> <comma separated list of attributes> <crossline and time size>`

 ## How It Works